awsdocs/aws-systems-manager-user-guide/doc_source/automation-troubleshooting.md

 The following examples describe situations when an automation failed to start with an access denied error\.

 **Access Denied to Systems Manager API**
-**Error message**: `User: user arn is not authorized to perform: ssm:StartAutomationExecution on resource: document arn (Service: AWSSimpleSystemsManagement; Status Code: 400; Error Code: AccessDeniedException; Request ID: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx)`
+**Error message**: `User: user arn isn't authorized to perform: ssm:StartAutomationExecution on resource: document arn (Service: AWSSimpleSystemsManagement; Status Code: 400; Error Code: AccessDeniedException; Request ID: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx)`
-+ Possible cause 1: The IAM user attempting to start the automation does not have permission to invoke the `StartAutomationExecution` API\.
++ Possible cause 1: The IAM user attempting to start the automation doesn't have permission to invoke the `StartAutomationExecution` API\.
 To resolve this issue, attach the required IAM policy to the user account that was used to start the automation\.
 For more information, see [Task 3: Configure user access to Automation](automation-permissions.md#automation-passrole)\.
-+ Possible cause 2: The IAM user attempting to start the automation has permission to invoke the `StartAutomationExecution` API but does not have permission to invoke the API by using the specific runbook\.
++ Possible cause 2: The IAM user attempting to start the automation has permission to invoke the `StartAutomationExecution` API but doesn't have permission to invoke the API by using the specific runbook\.
 To resolve this issue, attach the required IAM policy to the user account that was used to start the automation\.
 For more information, see [Task 3: Configure user access to Automation](automation-permissions.md#automation-passrole)\.

 **Access Denied Because of Missing PassRole Permissions**
-**Error message**: `User: user arn is not authorized to perform: iam:PassRole on resource: automation assume role arn (Service: AWSSimpleSystemsManagement; Status Code: 400; Error Code: AccessDeniedException; Request ID: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx)`
+**Error message**: `User: user arn isn't authorized to perform: iam:PassRole on resource: automation assume role arn (Service: AWSSimpleSystemsManagement; Status Code: 400; Error Code: AccessDeniedException; Request ID: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx)`

-The IAM user attempting to start the automation does not have PassRole permission for the assume role\.
+The IAM user attempting to start the automation doesn't have PassRole permission for the assume role\.
 To resolve this issue, attach the iam:PassRole policy to the role of the IAM user attempting to start the automation\.
 For more information, see [Task 2: Attach the iam:PassRole policy to your Automation role](automation-permissions.md#automation-passpolicy)\.

 ### Invalid assume role<a name="automation-trbl-ar"></a>

 When you run an Automation, an assume role is either provided in the runbook or passed as a parameter value for the runbook\.
-Different types of errors can occur if the assume role is not specified or configured properly\.
+Different types of errors can occur if the assume role isn't specified or configured properly\.

 **Malformed Assume Role**
 **Error message**: `The format of the supplied assume role ARN is invalid.` The assume role is improperly formatted\.
 To resolve this issue, verify that a valid assume role is specified in your runbook or as a runtime parameter when starting the automation\.

 **Assume Role Can't Be Assumed**
 **Error message**: `The defined assume role is unable to be assumed.
 (Service: AWSSimpleSystemsManagement; Status Code: 400; Error Code: InvalidAutomationExecutionParametersException; Request ID: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx)`
-+ Possible cause 1: The assume role does not exist\.
++ Possible cause 1: The assume role doesn't exist\.
 To resolve this issue, create the role\.
 For more information, see [Setting up Automation](automation-setup.md)\.
 Specific details for creating this role are described in the following topic, [Task 1: Create a service role for Automation](automation-permissions.md#automation-role)\.
-+ Possible cause 2: The assume role does not have a trust relationship with the Systems Manager service\.
++ Possible cause 2: The assume role doesn't have a trust relationship with the Systems Manager service\.
 To resolve this issue, create the trust relationship\.
 For more information, see [I Can't Assume A Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/troubleshoot_roles.html#troubleshoot_roles_cant-assume-role) in the *IAM User Guide*\.

 ## Execution started, but status is failed<a name="automation-trbl-exstrt"></a>